Discord-Oxygen/Discord-Console-hacks/README.md

 ## Free Discord Nitro (hack)

+Get some Nitro features without having to buy Nitro.
+This is DISCONTINUED and patched.
+Superseeded by [Discord Oxygen](https://github.com/hxr404/Discord-Oxygen).
 <details>
-  <summary>Get some Nitro features without having to buy Nitro</summary>
+  <summary>Expand</summary>

 Tricks your client into thinking you have Nitro.
 Converts the API request into non-nitro requests, so Discord won't notice that you don't have Nitro.
 Be extra careful with scripts that claim to do this, this script is the only working one.
 If you find a copy of this script not directly provided by me or this repo, please report it to me, its probably a scam.<br>